Waldemar Januszczak: Career

+When a new listings magazine appeared called the New Manchester Review, Januszczak volunteered to be its cartoonist, but after some months, the editor told him: “These are really shit.
+Is there anything else you can do?,” which is how he began writing art reviews.
+One of those reviews came to the attention of an editor at the Guardian, who was looking for a reviewer to cover Northern England.

+Januszczak has had a dual career in print and electronic media, having worked for the BBC when he was still a college student.
+One observer says of his documentary films that they "reveal immense curiosity for the ever-evolving, all-encompassing universe of culture, and each is presented with humour, gusto, and incredible if equally approachable intelligence."

-After studying history of art at the University of Manchester, Januszczak became an art critic, and then books editor, of The Guardian.
-In 1989 he was appointed head of arts at Channel 4 television.
+Januszczak became an art critic, and then books editor, of The Guardian.
+In 1989, he was appointed head of arts at Channel 4 television.
 In the seven years he spent there he televised the Turner Prize for the first time and the Glastonbury Festival.
-He also started the controversial series J'Accuse, commissioned a celebrated final interview in 1994 with the playwright Dennis Potter by Melvyn Bragg, and started the music series The White Room.
+He started the series J'Accuse, commissioned a final interview in 1994 with the playwright Dennis Potter by Melvyn Bragg, and started the music series The White Room.

 In 1992 he became art critic for The Sunday Times.
 He has been voted Critic of the Year twice by the Press Association.

-Januszczak has been described as "a passionate art lover, art critic and writer.
-His presentation style is casual but informed, enthusiastic, evocative and humorous.
-He bumbles about on our TV screens, doing for art what David Attenborough has done for the natural world", and someone who acts out of "a refusal to present art as elitist in any way.
-He makes it utterly accessible and understandable."

-In 1997, he took part in a Channel 4 discussion called The Death of Painting, occasioned by the absence of painters from that year's Turner Prize.
+In 1997 he took part in a Channel 4 discussion called The Death of Painting, occasioned by the absence of painters from that year's Turner Prize.
 The programme was made famous when an apparently drunk Tracey Emin swore at the other participants and left after ten minutes.
 In 2002, when insurance broker and art collector Ivan Massow lashed out at conceptual art in general and said that Emin could not "think her way out of a paper bag", Januszczak observed in a letter to The Independent that "thinking" would not be very helpful in those circumstances.

 In 2004 he differed from most critics in his defence of the art of Stella Vine, singling her out for praise in his otherwise hostile review of the Saatchi Gallery's New Blood show ("although I didn't much want to like Vine's contribution, I found I did.
 It had something."), and continuing to champion her, seeing "a combination of empathy and cynicism that can be startling."
-Later that year he took part in a Christmas special critics edition of the television quiz show University Challenge.
+Later that year, he took part in a Christmas special critics edition of the television quiz show University Challenge.